 The evening after golf was spent at Vogue Square for dinner and cocktails at one very snazzy bar.
 After all this, we returned back to the Grand Hyatt for our last night in Rio.

 We checked out of Grand Hyatt and were transferred to Santos Dumont Airport, for our onward journey to Porto Seguro Airport in Bahia.
 This flight was one and a half hours long and very comfortable.
 We had a ten minute drive from the airport to Portinha, where we had lunch at Rabanete Restaurant.
 With a large variation of typical national and international dishes, their buffet has more than 40 hot dishes and all sorts salads, fruit and desserts.

 After lunch, we left our restaurant and had a 10 minute ferry ride which was a great experience and with some lovely scenery.

 We then made our way to Terravista Vilas and arrived there for our check in to our Villas.
-Each Villa consisted of four suites and each suite with its own on-suite.
+Each Villa consisted of four suites and each suite with its a on-suite.